 Bifrost's Primary Focus

-Bifrost is primarily positioned as an LLM gateway/control plane, with MCP support available as a secondary capability.
-It can still serve as a fast open-source option, with Go-based performance characteristics aimed at high-throughput scenarios.
+Bifrost represents a fast open-source option, using a Go-based architecture optimized for high-throughput scenarios.
 The project provides zero-configuration startup for developers wanting immediate productivity without vendor lock-in.

 Open-Source Advantages

-Built with Prometheus and OpenTelemetry integration from day one, Bifrost fits seamlessly into existing observability stacks.
-The registry-based tool discovery simplifies adding new MCP servers while maintaining performance benchmarks.
+Built with Prometheus and OpenTelemetry integration from day one, Bifrost fits into existing observability stacks.
+The registry-based tool discovery simplifies adding new MCP servers while maintaining a lightweight runtime model.

 Core Capabilities